All aboard: Spain is on the horizon

-The Transcantábrico is is the oldest and most quintessential luxury tourist train.
+The Transcantábrico is the oldest and most quintessential luxury tourist train.
 This route is a dream: travel around the north of Spain, known as Green Spain for its stunning landscapes, on board a train that preserves the romanticism of the great trains of the early 20th century but also has modern facilities.
 The most glamorous version is the Transcantábrico Gran Lujo, which takes 8 days to travel from San Sebastián to Santiago de Compostela.
 Travellers can try the cuisine of Castilla y Leon, the Basque Country, Cantabria, Asturias and Galicia, while enjoying gala evenings, live music on board and tickets to museums and monuments with a multilingual guide.

 The Al Andalus

 People say the Al-Andalus Train is like a palace on wheels.
 In fact, the carriage-suites are part of the very series constructed to transport the British Royal family between Calais and the Côte d'Azure.
-Passengers on this train will visit Andalusia over 7 days, ending in Seville.
+Passengers on this train will visit Andalusia over seven days, ending in Seville.
 The experience of travelling on one of the world's most spacious trains is combined with the chance to try dishes by prestigious chefs and discover cities such as Cadiz, Ronda, Cordoba, Úbeda and Baeza and sights like the Alhambra.

 Santiago de Compostela can be reached on foot, by bicycle and now also by railway.
 The Pilgrim Train follows a variation of the famous Way of St James.
 It lasts five days, departs from Madrid towards Santiago de Compostela and passes through places such as Vigo, Pontevedra and Vilagarcía de Arousa.
-The train offers breakfast and dinner and includes signtseeing trips and culinary tastings.
+The train offers breakfast and dinner and includes sightseeing trips and culinary tastings.
 Bicycles are permitted on board, and so travellers can also complete stages by bicycle or on foot to reach Compostela.